From EnMAP Level-1B to Level-2A

 spectral information is affected by various spatio-temporal effects, e.g., originating from the atmospheric state

 some sensor-induced effects that are not directly visible (spectral smile, keystone, …)

-The EnMAP processing tool (EnPT) generates Level-2A from Level-1B data, i.e., processes the EnMAP data from the raw format to geometrically and atmospherically corrected bottom-of-atmosphere reflectance.
+The EnMAP processing tool (EnPT) generates Level-2A from Level-1B data, i.e., processes the EnMAP data from the raw format (top-of-atmosphere radiance in sensor geometry) to geometrically and atmospherically corrected bottom-of-atmosphere reflectance.
 Please refer to the Algorithm descriptions section of this documentation for more information on the underlying algorithms.

 Open the EnPT GUI to run the processing chain.
 You can find it here:.

-set to a default or not strictly needed to generate Level-2A data.
-However, they may improve the output quality.
+parameters are set to a default or not strictly needed to generate Level-2A data.
+However, they may improve the output

 Press the Run button to start the processing.
 The current status is shown in the Log panel and the QGIS Python console.
 After processing, the output directory is indicated in the Log panel.

 Inspect the Level-2A data and compare them with Level-1B